 We use Google AdSense to generate revenue from visits to our website.
-Google will display ads that it believes are relevant to you based on your browsing history, and we earn a small amount of money from your interactions with them.
+Google will display ads that it believes are relevant to you based on your browsing history, and we will earn a small amount of money from any interactions you have with them.

 Because AdSense places cookies on your device, you’ll be asked to opt in to our use of it when you visit TenEighty from a new browser or device.
 If you change your mind at any time, you can edit your settings here.